 First impression: it was easy to blend and even easier to layer without caking in places where I needed just a little bit of extra coverage.
 The finish was more of a natural matte that still glowed in all the right places and stayed a soft matte most of the day.
 With the soft matte (but not flat) finish, I was able to skip the contour and bronzer I’d use with matte foundations to add dimension back to my face.

 By the end of the day, I had a bit of shine on my forehead and cheeks thanks to my combination skin, but it was easy to touch up with powder.
 Since there were no pool parties on my agenda, I couldn’t test out its waterproof abilities, but it was hard to wash off the back of my hand without my facial cleanser.
 However, my favorite part of the formula by far was the #fauxfilter blurring, which looked practically airbrushed on camera.
-While I won’t be reaching for a full coverage foundation for everyday wear, it will definitely my go-to for any photo-ready moments.
+While I won’t be reaching for a full coverage foundation for everyday wear, it will definitely be my go-to for any photo-ready moments.

 #FauxFilter Luminous Matte Review #3: Star

-Who: Star Donaldson, social media editor
+Who: Star Donaldson, senior social media editor

 Skin type/concerns: Right now my skin is super textured from some maskne breakouts around my jawline.
 Typically I have "normal" skin that isn't overtly oily or very dry.